Khovanov homology and the symmetry group of a knot

 \subsection{Tangle invariants in Khovanov homology}

-As with the Jones polynomial, tangle decompositions provide an approach to calculation, as well as an enrichment of structure, in Khovanov homology.
+As with the Jones polynomial, tangle decompositions provide an approach to calculation and an enrichment of structure in Khovanov homology.
 For example, Bar-Natan's work \cite{Bar-Natan2005} gave rise to a considerable improvements in calculation speed \cite{Bar-Natan2007}.
 Bar-Natan works in a category of formal complexes of tangles up to homotopy (modulo certain topological relations).
 On the other hand, Khovanov defines an algebraic invariant that is more natural in certain settings \cite{Khovanov2002} --- particularly in relation to two-fold branched covers and bordered Floer homology \cite{AGW2011}.
-There are a range of other generalised tangle invariants in Khovanov homology \cite{APS2006,GW2010,LP2009,Roberts2013-A,Roberts2013-D} and the state of the art is nicely summarised by Roberts \cite{Roberts2013-D}.
+There are a range of other generalized tangle invariants in Khovanov homology \cite{APS2006,GW2010,LP2009,Roberts2013-A,Roberts2013-D} and the state of the art is nicely summarized by Roberts \cite{Roberts2013-D}.

 \parpic[r]{ } We introduce a new tangle invariant in Khovanov homology that is perhaps best aligned with the work of Grigsby and Wehrli \cite{GW2010}.
 The tangles considered are pairs $T=(B^3,\tau)$, where $\tau$ is a pair of properly embedded disjoint smooth arcs (together with a potentially empty collection of embedded disjoint closed components).
 These tangles will be endowed with a sutured structure (see Definition \ref{def:suture}, and compare the definitions of \cite[Section 5]{GW2010}), which may be thought of as a partition of the four points of $\partial\tau\subset\partial B^3$ into two pairs of points.
 Namely, we replace $B^3$ with the product $D^2\times I$ and distinguish the annular subset of the boundary $\partial D^2 \times I$ as the suture.
 Equivalence of sutured tangles is up to homeomorphism of the pair $(B^3,\tau)\cong (D^2 \times I,\tau)$ fixing the suture.